PrajwalG7/search/README.md

 # 🔍 `search` – AI Powered Shell Command Explainer

-A lightweight Python CLI tool that uses **Google Gemini AI** to provide and explain shell commands directly in your terminal.
+A lightweight Python CLI tool that uses Google Gemini AI to generate and explain shell commands directly in your terminal.
+No more browser detours during development.
+Just search and get the results instantly.
 No more browser detours during development.
 Just `search` and get the results instantly.

 > "Who likes to visit the browser every time? 🙂"